News release from the Northeast Indiana Regional Partnership:

 “We are very excited for Kosciusko County to join Northeast Indiana’s common goal to become one of Indiana’s first regional cities,” said John Sampson, president and CEO of the Northeast Indiana Regional Partnership.
 “Kosciusko County and the city of Warsaw add strength to our Regional Cities proposal.
 As we work to raise the identity of Fort Wayne, we seek to build on the strengths of our entire region to develop creative ways to reposition for the future.”

-For more information about the Regional Cities Initiative, visit click here to download the FAQ sheet.or
+For more information about the Regional Cities Initiative, visitor click here to download the FAQ sheet.

 About the Northeast Indiana Regional Partnership